 1. Brush Off All Loose Crumbs (Every Use)

-2. Wipe It Down With a Damp Cloth (Every Use)
+2. Wipe Down With a Damp Cloth (Every Use)

 3. Disinfect The Eating Surface (Every Use)

-It’s important to keep the tray or eating surface sanitized since that is what comes into contact with your child’s food.
+It’s important to keep the tray or eating surface sanitized since that is what’s in contact with your child’s food.
 Sanitize the eating surface by doing one of the following:

-Spray or wipe with a diluted bleach solution (2 teaspoons of bleach to 1 gallon of water); allow to air dry.
+- Spray or wipe with a diluted bleach solution (two teaspoons of bleach to one gallon of water); allow to air dry.